sefinek24/free-cleverbot/README.md

     </p>
 </div>

-This module enables developers to interact with the Cleverbot [API](https://en.wikipedia.org/wiki/API) without requiring an official [API key](https://en.wikipedia.org/wiki/API_key), offering a convenient and cost-effective solution for integrating Cleverbot chatbot capabilities into your projects.
+This module allows developers to interact with the Cleverbot [API](https://en.wikipedia.org/wiki/API) without needing an official [API key](https://en.wikipedia.org/wiki/API_key), providing a convenient and cost-effective way to integrate Cleverbot chatbot features into their projects.

 ## 🔒 Security